 BA, Economics, Wesleyan University, 2000

-Brian's research and teaching interests include labor economics, demographic economics and applied econometrics.
+Phelan's research and teaching interests include labor economics, demographic economics and applied econometrics.
 He is currently working on projects related to the costs and consequences of mid-career job losses, the spillover effects of minimum wage laws and the effects of welfare reform on household formation.

-Brian currently teaches Principles of Microeconomics and Introductory Econometrics in the undergraduate program and Labor Economics in the MS-EPA program.
+Phelan currently teaches Principles of Microeconomics and Introductory Econometrics in the undergraduate program and Labor Economics in the MS-EPA program.